ArtiPedia/blog-v3/_posts/2016-05-31-optimize-fontawesome.md

 2. [The easy way (usig a generator)](#update)

+## The Hard Way
+I do not recommend this for everyone.
+This requires some CSS skills to troubleshoot issues that you will come across.

 ### Step 1: Localize Font awesome
 We cannot edit font served from CDN.
 So we should use font awesome locally.
 [Download fontawesome](http://fontawesome.io/#modal-download){: target="_blank" rel="nofollow"} here.
 Remove the font awesome CDN link from the head tag if you are using it.
 Go to http://fontawesome.io/ and download the latest version of fontawesome.
 Unzip and keep it in the website repository.
 In our case, the root of the repository.